Big Brother (Dutch and Belgian TV series)

 Big Brother is the Dutch & Belgian cooperation version of the international reality television franchise Big Brother produced by Endemol and originating in the Netherlands.
 The show aired in Netherlands on RTL 5 and in the Flemish Region on VIER/Play4 and has had a total of five seasons.
 The first season of the show aired in 2021.
 The fifth season and last season aired in 2025.
 On October 16, 2025, it was announced that the program would not return due to high production costs.

 It was the comeback of Big Brother in the Netherlands after a 14 years absence and in Belgium after a 13 years absence.
+After five seasons, this series ended in 2025.

 Format

 The format of Big Brother has the same format as the international Big Brother franchise.
 A group of strangers lives together in an isolated home.
 They have to work together to succeed in tasks but next to that they also have to nominate each other.
 The nominated housemates are up for eviction by the audience.
 Ultimately, the last housemate who leaves the house is the winner.
 The program was reintroduced in as the ultimate social experiment.

 The series introduced concept changes to the previous Dutch and Belgian versions, some inspired by the American and Canadian versions: